streamingfast/substreams-sink-sql/README.md

 DSN stands for Data Source Name (or Database Source Name) and `substreams-sink-sql` expects a URL input that defines how to connect to the right driver.
 An example input for Postgres is `psql://dev-node:insecure-change-me-in-prod@localhost:5432/dev-node?sslmode=disable` which lists hostname, user, password, port and database (with some options) in a single string input.

-The URL's scheme is used to determine the driver to use, `psql`, `clickhouse`, etc. In the example case above, the picked driver will be Postgres.
+The URL's scheme is used to determine the driver to use, `psql`, `risingwave`, `clickhouse`, etc. In the example case above, the picked driver will be Postgres.
 The generic format of a DSN is of the form:

 ```
 <scheme>:://<username>:<password>@<hostname>:<port>/<database_name>?<options>